 NPR plans to continue to lease satellite transmission capability from Intelsat.
 Satellite pricing by an outside vendor also found that PRSS' current Galaxy 16 satellite lease is preferred to alternatives from other carriers because of transponder availability, minimum disruption to PRSS and NPR operations, protection and pricing.
 Further, the current contract extension terms, which allow annual renewals, are less than the currently quoted market price for a single C-Band transponder lease on the same satellite.
-The new leases will be short-term, giving NPR the flexibility to adapt the interconnection system to new technology solutions.
-Further, the number of C-band satellite transponders will be reduced from four to one, resulting in significant cost savings.
+The new leases will give NPR the flexibility to adapt the interconnection system to new technology solutions.
+The number of C-band satellite transponders will be reduced from four to one, resulting in significant cost savings.
 Improvements in compression technology allow one transponder to serve all individual PRSS public radio stations as well as station and regional public radio networks.
+NPR also plans to continue leasing some Ku-Band satellite transmission capability from Intelsat for regional networks that require it.

-Each local interconnected station will receive two new satellite receivers.
-Having two receivers is critical so one receiver can act as a backup in the event of a failure.
+Each local interconnected station will receive new satellite receivers.
+Having more than one receiver is critical so that a receiver can act as a backup in the event of a failure.
 While the exact features and configuration of the receivers has not been decided, a request for information (RFI) has been issued to solicit information from potential vendors and product lines.
 Potential new features include technologies that allow more efficient use of bandwidth and automation to enhance operations at local stations.
 It is expected that the per-unit cost of these receivers will be lower than those in current use, again, because of advances in technology.
 In addition, each local station's satellite antenna and related ground system equipment will be surveyed and evaluated for its capabilities.
 The age and condition of the antenna will be noted and taken into consideration.
 After a complete survey, decisions will be made about which stations will require complete replacement or partial refurbishment.

-All equipment at the system's Network Operations Center (NOC) in Washington, DC, and Backup Network Operations Center (BuNOC) in St. Paul, Minnesota will be replaced because it will have reached its end of life.
+Equipment at the system's Network Operations Center (NOC) in Washington, DC, and Backup Network Operations Center (BuNOC) in St. Paul, Minnesota will be replaced because it will have reached its end of life.
 Equipment purchases will occur the first four years and followed by a refresh in the last years of the decade.
 Examples of the equipment that will be replaced include audio encoders, amplifiers, and encapsulators.
 Similar equipment at the BuNOC will also be replaced because it is reaching the end of its lifespan as well.